 Empower actors to enter the profession as practitioners with the confidence and knowledge to create their own work.

-Conservatory members study five days per week over the course of two consecutive eight month periods (September through May).
+Conservatory members study four days per week over the course of two academic years (September through May).

 The First Year of training provides actors with a solid foundation in the fundamentals of acting, voice, speech, and movement.
 The training is diagnostic, prescriptive and all-encompassing.
 Actors develop an unshakable skill set based on each individual’s needs.
 The first year ensemble focuses on the understanding and application of Guideposts in conjunction with Viewpoints work and The Four Agreements, among other practical and philosophical methods.
 This balanced and inter-disciplinary approach develops an understanding of the Art, the Business, and the Spirituality of Acting.
 By exposing first year students to a wide array of techniques, they are equipped to function effectively in any situation from classical to contemporary texts, from theater to television and film.